25 Jobs for People Who Love to Travel

-If you are someone who has always wanted to travel, or looking for something to help fund your next trip.
+If you are someone who has always wanted to travel or looking for something to help fund your next trip.
 Here is a list of 25 jobs for people who love to travel to help keep you on the move.

 Love to surf and are going to places that have good swells?
 Then becoming a surf instructor could be your dream job.
-While a lot of countries do already have surf instructors, having an accent and being able to speak perfect English could be in your favour.
+While a lot of countries do already have surf instructors, having an accent and being able to speak perfect English could be in your favor.
 I’ve actually met a few people who live in the in Portugal for 6 months of the year, then Bali Indonesia for the other 6 months.
 Not a bad life and very reasonable pay!

 Teaching English has become more and more popular, especially throughout South East Asia.
-To become an english teacher abroad, you are required to get your TEFL qualification but once you have that, you can quite easily find teaching jobs all around the world.
+To become an English teacher abroad, you are required to get your TEFL qualification but once you have that, you can quite easily find teaching jobs all around the world.
 You can get more info about getting a TEFL Certification here

-Being a lifeguard definitely has it’s perks.
+Being a lifeguard definitely has its perks.
 It is one of the more niche jobs but if you have previously had experience being a lifeguard and am a confident swimmer, this could be for you.
 As traveling has become so readily available over this past decade, what was once desert beaches are starting to populate, and the demand for experienced lifeguards has dramatically increased.

 One thing I have learned is everyone needs good photos, whether to capture a memory or to help promote a business.
 If you have skills in photography and carry your own rig, you may be able to get work as a photographer.

 Promoter / Marketer

 There is always a huge demand for promoters in highly touristy areas.
 Whether you are a promoter for a nightclub or bar, a tour promoter or even a restaurant promoter.
 Small businesses always require additional promotion at peak season.